Fourier-Mukai transform for fine compactified Prym varieties: Fourier--Mukai transform on compactified Prym varieties

-In the next step we shall show that $\Rr$ is equivariant with respect to the action of $\Gamma$ on the second factor.
+In the next step we shall show that $\Rr$ is equivariant with respect to the action of $\Gamma$.
 Before that, we need the following proposition and its corollary.
 Denote by $\Pp_X \to \Jac_X \times \Jac_X$ the Poincar\'e bundle associated to the smooth and self-dual abelian variety $\Jac_X$.
-Recall the isomorphism of groups $\Psi_0$ and let us describe the image of $\beta^*\Jac_X$ under it.
+With the isomorphisms of groups $\Theta_X$ and $\Theta^0_C$ defined in \eqref{eq Psi^0} at hand, let us describe the image of $\beta^*\Jac_X$ under it.
+Let us recall the Poincar\'e line bundle $\Pp' \to \ol\Jac_C(q) \times \Jac_C$ from Section \ref{subsec: FM and compactified Jac}.